-While Malagasy cuisine can be found served as street food, a sit-down meal in Tana will let you experience the true gastronomical prowess of Madagascar’s chefs.
+Dishes are generally vegetarian, filling your senses with an explosion of spices and color.
+Game meats can also be found, so expect peppery and smokey treats that will surely tickle your palate in ways that you’ve never experienced before.
+While Malagasy cuisine can be definitely served as street food, a sit-down meal in Tana will let you experience the true gastronomical prowess of Madagascar’s chefs.
 Popular restaurants include La Varangue and Le Rossini (for French/European cuisine) and the Radama Hotel Restaurant (for traditional Malagasy gastronomy).
-We recommend you dig into the ravitoto or the romazava, which are the stew-like “national” dishes of Madagascar.
+We recommend you dig into the ravitoto or the romazava, the stew-like “national” dishes of Madagascar.

-There are other places around Madagascar to relax, play, or start on a new adventure, like islands, bays, and inlets like Nosy Boraha, Antsiranana, Ifaty, Mahajanga, and Ambatomilo.
+If you want to enjoy luxury beaches while avoiding the typical, overcrowded resorts, Madagascar provides off-the-beaten-path options.
+Whether you’re trying to relax or start on a new adventure, islands, bays, and inlets like Nosy Boraha, Antsiranana, Ifaty, Mahajanga, or Ambatomilo are great choices.

+Slow-growing hardwoods (such as rosewood, palisander and ebony) are endemic to Africa, and particularly the island of Madagascar.
+Take advantage of local wares and purchase some wooden artisanal work, which ranges from chessboards to musical instruments and boxes.
 You can also look into locally grown vanilla, cinnamon, cloves, and peppercorns or even visit local French-influenced chocolateries.
-The town of Hell-Ville has local varieties of flavored rum (liquorice, vanilla, cinnamon).
-A major cottage-industry in Madagascar is in essential oils.
-Outside of tourism and fisheries, its oil exports are by all accounts a major source of income.
-Take a visit to the nation’s capital Antananarivo for an emporium of moisturizers, shampoos, and lotions (at Epicerie Fine la Ferme Morarano), that are derived from natural oils imported from the central hills.
+The town of Hell-Ville has local varieties of flavored rum (licorice, vanilla, cinnamon).
+One of the major cottage-industries in Madagascar is the elaboration of essential oils.
+Outside of tourism and fisheries, its oil exports are by all accounts one of its biggest sources of income.
+Don’t forget to visit Antananarivo to discover an emporium of moisturizers, shampoos, and lotions at Epicerie Fine la Ferme Morarano, derived from natural oils imported from the central hills.